Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 **3 points** | _Gain assistance from Pichu_

-This upgrade is arguably the most useful item in the MART, as Pichu's assistance makes it much harder to lose a life and thus extends the duration of each game significantly.
-Get this by purchasing for 50 coins, or as a HOLE slots reward.
+This upgrade is arguably the most useful item in the Mart, as Pichu's assistance makes it much harder to lose a life and thus extends the duration of each game significantly.
+Get this by purchasing for 50 coins, or as a Start slots reward.

 ### ![Field Multiplier Upgrade icon](https://media.retroachievements.org/Badge/21266.png) [Field Multiplier Upgrade](https://retroachievements.org/achievement/21364)